Literary Competition Winners 2020-2021

 Science, Technology, Engineering, and Math Writing

-1. Sophie Kuhl, Brown University 2021 for “Climate Change and the Future of ENSO”
+1. Diane Story, Brown University 2023 for “Climate Change and the Future of ENSO”

 Photography